ViscousTests/website/content/docs/mind/things-to-do-when-unmotivated.md

 something useful (e.g. a skill), and inspires motivation after doing it for a while.
 Some ideas:

+ - Write a narrative of what you have been doing towards a particular task to clear up thinking about it.
  - Napping.
  - Going for a run or doing any kind of exercise.
  - Taking a shower
  - Not eating (being hungry), or getting colder in temperature.
  - Organizing stuff.
+   E.g.
-E.g. going through old browser tabs or loading the dishwasher.
+   going through old browser tabs or loading the dishwasher.
    - Pro: Productive (work that would have to be done anyway).
    - Pro: Can inspire creativity if going through old things that you have memories of.